Tybruc/storyteller-db/README.md

 # Storyteller Database
 *A multi-page PHP & MySQL web application for writers to organize and develop stories.*

+## U+1F393

+*Capstone project for my A.A.S in Web / Front-End Development at Red Rocks Community College*
-## Overview
+## 📚 Overview
-The **Storyteller Database** is a full-stack web application built as my Captone Project.
+The **Storyteller Database** is a full-stack web application built as my .
 It allows writers and content creators to manage the essential components of a story, including:

 - Stories